 Legend has it dwarves mined treasures from the Dolomites long ago.
-Lucky for us they forgot to reap a bounty of nature steeping the fertile slopes below.
+Fortunately, they left behind a bounty of nature steeping the fertile slopes below.

 SOUTH TYROL REMAINS a tightly-shut treasure chest to much of the world.
 And that’s what makes it all the sweeter anytime we can reveal to you pearls within like the Prackfol Wine Farm (Prackfolerhof) in Völser Aicha.
 Such lucky finds during our wanderings are like marveling at the night sky and catching a star shooting across the horizon.